CoderDojo-Content/Advanced-HTML-CSS/en/total-layout-control.md

 * throw in a simple picture? prob help a lot to demonstrate positioning....

 * it's really important to use the **semantic** elements whenever you can.
 Reasons - structure, screen readers, divs can make a page messy very quickly.

+* show the margin: auto trick for centering elements! (should this be in intermediate???)